Sukmawati Sukarnoputri: Complaint against Rizieq Shihab

-Controversial poem
+Poem "Ibu Indonesia"

 On 28 March 2018, Sukmawati recited a poem deemed offensive and blasphemous by some Muslims.
+Her poem, Ibu Indonesia (Mother Indonesia) was recited at the 29 Years of Anne Avantie Work event at Indonesia Fashion Week 2018 and intended to celebrate Indonesian fashion and tradition, which she compared to imported Islamic fashion and tradition.
 Amron Ansyhari of Hanura Party and lawyer Denny Andrian Kusdayat on 3 April reported Sukmawati to Jakarta Police for alleged blasphemy.
-Her poem, Ibu Indonesia (Mother Indonesia) was a celebration of Indonesian fashion and tradition, which she compared to imported Islamic fashion and tradition.
 Denny, who had in 2012 been jailed for extortion, claimed Sukmawati had belittled God by saying Mother Indonesia's ballad was more soothing than the Islamic call to prayer.

+On 2 April, Presidium Alumni 212 administrator Kapitra Ampera said that the alleged violation was borderline religious blasphemy.
+Ampera, who is also Rizieq Shihab's lawyer, said "there is (a strong allegation) of discrediting religion.
+The Azan is a call to worship." as a response, Sukmawati denied this allegation, saying that her poem "has no-SARA."
+(SARA being an acronym for Ethnicity, Religion, Race and Intergroups (in indonesian: Suku, Agama, Ras, dan Antargolongan.)
+Sukmawati assumes that mothers in Eastern Indonesia do not know sharia.

-On 4 April, Sukmawati apologized to all Indonesian Muslims, saying she was especially sorry to those who felt offended by the poem.
+Though on 4 April, Sukmawati apologized to all Indonesian Muslims, saying she was especially sorry to those who felt offended by the poem.
 On the same day, another two organizations, the Indonesian Ulema Defense Team (TPUI) and the Indonesian Islamic Student Movement (GMII), reported Sukmawati to police, claiming her poem was an insult.
 On 6 April, conservative Muslims, including children, protested in Jakarta, demanding Sukmawati be jailed.
 They said she should not be forgiven for the poem, whereas the Indonesian Ulemas Association and several politicians had called for forgiveness.